 I see many students who struggle with LaTeX write-ups and who burn in typesetting hell for their mortal sins (hanging lists, anyone?).
 This post will focus on some of the more sophisticated details to publish a perfectly set document.
 This post is the first of a two-part series; focusing on LaTeX hints.
-The second part will focus on the actual write-up/content.
+The second part… Continue reading LaTeX Tips for your Dissertation or Project Write-up

 Some presentation tips, based on my experience of the things which trouble students (and for which they lose marks) and the things which irked me in previous study-units’ presentations.

 I am always sending the same canned response to students who would like to do an FYP or a dissertation with me on the subjects I dabble in, Computer-Aided Drug Design (Discovery), Virtual Screening (VS), Ligand-based and Structure-Based methods, Cheminformatics, Bioinformatics and Computational Chemistry.
 Perhaps the first step for any student is to realize the… Continue reading Computer Aided Drug Design (CADD) – Reading Lists

 I often get the question “I’m interested in Bioinformatics but how do I get started?“.
 That question can typically be answered with “A google search“, but that is true for most of the non-existential questions nowadays.
 This post will give you pointers to material you need to cover to understand the basics of what this… Continue reading Bioinformatics Starter Pack – Getting started in Bioinformatics

 It is that time of the year again.
-December, light drizzle, grey skies, Christmas presents lists, and of course progress reports for your final year project or MSc dissertation.
-So I get the blank stares when students sit in front of LaTeX, wondering what they should write.
+December, light drizzle, grey skies, Christmas presents lists, and of course progress reports for your B.Sc. final year project (FYP) or M.Sc. dissertation.
+So I understand the blank stares when students sit in front of LaTeX, wondering what they should write.